 Gemini is a good starting point if you’re a new investor and don’t like Coinbase.
 Gemini supports around 40 coins, from large ones to small altcoin tokens.
 It has one of the simplest interfaces in this lineup of exchanges that makes the whole buying and selling process a whole lot simpler.
 If you’re an active day trader, Gemini also has a more techy trading platform called ActiveTrader.

 A major selling point for trading with Gemini is its insurance coverage for digital assets and legal segregation of customers’ fiat funds from the company’s own.
-You can deposit EUR via SWIFT wire or SEPA transfer and set up single or recurring buy of your favorite coin over time at set intervals.
+You can deposit EUR via SWIFT wire or SEPA transfer and set up a single or recurring buy of your favorite coin over time at set intervals.

 Bitpanda: Best European crypto exchange

 Bitpanda is an Austrian multi-asset trading platform that offers cryptocurrency, stock, ETF, and commodities trading to users in Europe exclusively.
-The company was founded in 2014 and has become one of the fastest growing exchanges in Europe with over 2,000,000 users.
+The company was founded in 2014 and has become one of the fastest-growing exchanges in Europe with over 2,000,000 users.

 If you want a local European crypto exchange with a great reputation, Bitpanda is one of the best places to buy Bitcoin and other digital assets.

-What I find most interesting about Bitpanda is their expansion into other products besides crypto.
+What I find most interesting about Bitpanda is its expansion into other products besides crypto.
 You can trade tokenised digital assets like fractional stocks and ETFs with as low as € 1 per share, zero commissions, and the unique option of 24/7 access to investing.

 If you ever wanted to cash out your positions, you can spend them as EUR with the free Bitpanda Visa Card and earn BTC cashback in return with every purchase made.